CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

-## Next Version
+## 3.4.7

 ### 🐞 Bug fix

-- Fixed ToggleModule and improved the API.
+- Fixed ToggleModule and improved its API.

 ## 3.4.6